Making relevant connections should be part of every proficient reader’s strategy toolkit.

 Using Making Connections Think Sheets will help make your readers connections more VISIBLE and easier to analyze and determine which connections added to the text and which connections led away from the text.

 Your readers will be able to SEE how making RELEVANT connections contributes to building the comprehension of a text for a deeper understanding.

 Until next time...

-Grab these Making Connections Think Sheets here...
+Grab the Making Connections Think Sheets shown above right here...